4paradigm/OpenMLDB/docs/en/reference/sql/ddl/DROP_DATABASE_STATEMENT.md

   db2
  -----------
 ```
-The following sql command deletes the database `db1` and checks out the rest of the databases.
+The following SQL command deletes the database `db1` and list the rest of the databases.

 ```sql
 DROP DATABASE db1;